stamilselvan/stamilselvan.github.io/content/posts/books-2025/index.md

 After the 10th day, there will be about 10 managers who have predicted correctly 10 times in a row!
 Will you be trusting him with your life savings?

-Here is an interesting discussion from the book.
+Here is an interesting discussion from the book:
 A test of a disease presents a rate of 5% false positives.
 The disease strikes 1/1000 of the population.
 People are tested at random.